myatktun/myatktun.github.io/_sources/DataStructure&Algorithms.rst

 Selection Sort
 --------------
     * **steps**
-          1\. go from start to end and keep track of lowest value 2\. swap the tracked lowest value with the value at the beginning of the pass-through (will be first value for the first pass-through) 3\. repeat pass-throughs with steps 1 and 2, each starting from the next that has been swapped in the previous, until a pass-through start at the final index
+        #. go from start to end and keep track of lowest value
+        #. swap the tracked lowest value with the value at the beginning of the pass-through
+           (will be first value for the first pass-through)
+        #. repeat pass-throughs with steps 1 and 2, each starting from the next that has been
+           swapped in the previous, until a pass-through start at the final index
     * **Complexity**
         - all cases: O(n<sup>2</sup>)

 Insertion Sort
 --------------
     * **steps**
-          1\. at first pass-through, temporarily remove the second value and a gap will be made (remove values at the subsequent indexes for subsequent pass-throughs) 2\. compare the temp value with the value to the left of the gap, shift to the right if greater than the temp, the gap moves leftward as values shift, if a value lower than the temp value is found or the left end of the array is reached, stop shifting 3\. insert the temp value into the current gap 4\. repeat pass-throughs with steps 1 through 3 until a pass-through start at the final index
+        #. at first pass-through, temporarily remove the second value and a gap will be made
+           (remove values at the subsequent indexes for subsequent pass-throughs)
+        #. compare the temp value with the value to the left of the gap, shift to the right
+           if greater than the temp, the gap moves leftward as values shift, if a value lower than the temp or the left end of the array is reached, stop shifting
+        #. insert the temp value into the current gap
+        #. repeat pass-throughs with steps 1 through 3 until a pass-through start at the
+           final index
     * in-place sort, O(1) auxiliary space
     * **Complexity**
         - best: O(n)